EitanHemed/python-workshop-2023/README.md

 ## Contents

+This repository includes the materials used in a two-day workshop taught for graduate students at the University of Haifa on several occasions (10/2021, 07/2023, 07/2024).

+Participants are
-This repository includes the materials used in a two-day workshop taught for graduate students at the University of Haifa (July 2023).
-Participants are expected to have some understanding of data and statistical analysis, but the workshop does not assume any prior knowledge of Python or programming in general.
+expected to have some understanding of data and statistical analysis, but the workshop does not assume any prior knowledge of Python or programming in general.